Cognitive hierarchy theory: The Level-k Framework

 Level-k theory is a competing theory to Cognitive Hierarchy Theory but is similar to Cognitive Hierarchy Theory in the sense that player types are drawn from a hierarchy of levels of iterated rationalizability.

 The hierarchy begins with some very naive type.
 This completely non-strategic "level-zero" player will choose actions without regard to the actions of other players.
 Such a player is said to have zero-order beliefs.

 A one level higher sophisticated type believe the population consists of all naive types.
 This slightly more sophisticated (the level one) player believes that the other players will act non-strategically; his or her action will be the best response consistent with those first-order beliefs.

 The next level believes the population consists of the first level.
 This more sophisticated (level two) player acts on the belief that the other players are level one.
 This pattern continues for higher-level players, but each player has only a finite depth of reasoning, meaning that individual players have a limit to the depth to which they can reason strategically.

 Econometrically, a Mixture Model is typically used to identify subpopulations.
+Within each subpopulation, deviation from the prescribed action for the type can be captured either as computation errors or as within-type heterogeneity in beliefs.

 Level-k theory assumes that players in strategic games base their decisions on their predictions about the likely actions of other players.
 According to level-k, players in strategic games can be categorized by the "depth" of their strategic thought.
 It is thus heavily focused on bounded rationality.

 In its basic form, level-k theory implies that each player believes that they are the most sophisticated person in the game.
 Players at some level k will neglect the fact that other players could also be level-k, or even higher.
 This has been attributed to many factors, such as "maintenance costs" or simply overconfidence.